Explorer Search and Rescue

+Training and certification

 Training can be rigorous and demanding, and may take years to accomplish.
 Members are generally proficient in wilderness survival, navigation, and first aid, and take advanced training in wilderness searching techniques including tracking, grid-searching for missing persons, and various types of rescue.
 There are also specialty areas including Incident Command System, radio communications, commissary and logistics provisioning, and progressive leadership advancement.

 The first level of certification is that of team member and it is awarded only after an individual is able to demonstrate proficiency in search techniques, advanced wilderness navigation and depending on the region an Explorer post may be in a weekend of snow training.
 The extensive King County ESAR training course takes place during the winter months at Camp Edward (formerly camp Brinkley) in Snohomish County, Washington.

 Once a team member is certified they can progress to the rank of team leader where they are in charge of a search team of anywhere from 2-15 individuals.
 Field leaders are in charge of the various teams in the field and report to the Operations Leader who in turn reports to the overall search coordinator who is responsible for coordinating all search and rescue efforts on a mission.

 Certified teams are generally on-call 24 hours per day, 365 days per year, ready to assist local authorities, in cooperation with other SAR agencies.
 Many members go on to round out their skills with volunteer ski patrol, mountain rescue, Civil Air Patrol or as other professionals.

-ESAR Teams, especially the Seattle and Tacoma, Washington units are very busy as a first responder ground SAR units.